OpenMS/OpenMS-docs/docs/run-workflows-with-openms-tools/knime/tutorial.md

 |:--:|
 |Figure 18: KNIME data analysis of iPRG LFQ data.|

 The iPRG LFQ workflow (<a href="#figure-18">Fig. 18</a>) consists of an identification and a quantification part.
-The identification is achieved by searching the computationally calculated MS2 spectra from a sequence database (**Input File** node, here with the given database from iPRG:
+The identification is achieved by searching the computationally calculated MS2 spectra from a sequence database (**File Importer** node, here with the given database from iPRG:
 {path}`ExampleData,iPRG2015,database,iPRG2015targetdecoynocontaminants.fasta`
 against the MS2 from the original data (**Input Files** node with all mzMLs following {path}`ExampleData,iPRG2015,datasets,JD06232014sample*.mzML` using the `CometAdapter`.